Get insider access

 4. Best Handheld Vacuum Under $100

 If you're shopping for a budget-friendly handheld, the Shark UltraCyclone Pet Pro+ is a great choice and is the best cordless vacuum under $100 that we've tested.
 It delivers superb debris pickup on bare surfaces like countertops and does an excellent job clearing messes on carpets and rugs.
 The CH951 variant comes with a miniature turbo brush with a self-cleaning brushroll for dealing with debris on upholstered surfaces.
-Unfortunately, this attachment is a little bulky and not all that effective for dealing with pet hair on furniture, so you're better off using the provided crevice tool or hard-bristle brush for this sort of task.
+Unfortunately, this attachment is a little bulky and not all that effective for dealing with pet hair on furniture, and you're better off using the provided crevice tool or hard-bristle brush for cleaning this kind of surface.

 See our review